Nate Burleson: Charlie Kirk assassination

 During an interview on CBS Mornings a day after the assassination of Charlie Kirk, Burleson asked former Republican House Speaker Kevin McCarthy if it was "a moment for your party to reflect on political violence" and "for us to think about the responsibility of our political leaders and their voices and what it does to the masses as they get lost in misinformation or disinformation that turns in and spills in to political violence?"
 The timing and tone of Burleson's question to McCarthy led to criticism of him by some members of the conservative media, most notably Megyn Kelly.

 Personal life

 Burleson and his wife Atoya have two sons, Nathaniel and Nehemiah, and a daughter, Mia, who appears on NFL Slimetime as a contributor.

 Burleson rapped on multiple songs by Wizdom under the moniker "New Balance".

-Burelson was a central figure in the 2005 Minnesota Love Boat Scandal.
+Burelson was a central figure in the 2005 Minnesota Vikings boat party scandal.